-The NCTL offers bursaries for UK/EU students; for further details please see www.education.gov.uk/get-into-teaching/funding.aspx.
+The NCTL offers bursaries for UK/EU students.
 The University offers a bursary for UK and EU students; this may be liable to change in line with the NCTL bursary.
-Please see the Graduate School website for further information.
+Please see the fees and funding website for further information.

 Further information on funding for prospective UK, EU and international postgraduate students.

-The programme is a minimum of 36 weeks in duration and starts in early September.
-Its structure may be most conveniently described in terms of three major components, though the timetable and approach underline the intention that they are strongly interrelated.
-These are:
+The programme lasts a minimum of 36 weeks and starts in early September.
+The structure can be thought of in terms of three major, interrelated components:

 - Educational and Professional Studies